dominiquegodin/ATLAS-electron-identification/README.md

 1) For each epoch where the validation performance (either accuracy or loss function) has reached its best so far, the training model will automatically be saved to a h5 file checkpoint.
 2) An early stopping callback allows the training to stop automatically when the validation performance has stop improving for a pre-determined number of epochs (default=10).
-3) Finished or aborted trainings can be resumed from where they were stopped by using previously trained weights of other same-model h5 file checkpoints (see --load_weights option).
+3) Finished or aborted trainings can be resumed from where they were stopped by using previously trained weights of other same-model h5 file checkpoints (see --weight_file option).
 4) All plots, weights and models are saved by default in the "outputs" directory.
+5) To use pre-trained weights for generating plots without training, just specifiy n_epochs = 0.
-5) In order to optimize data transfer rate, datasets should physically be present on the same server of the GPU's.
+6) In order to optimize data transfer rate, datasets should physically be present on the same server of the GPU's.
 Significant access speed gain is achieved by simply linking to "/opt/tmp/godin/el_data" as shown above.